How to watch San Francisco Giants vs. Atlanta Braves

-The San Francisco Giants play game two of three against the Atlanta Braves tonight at Oracle Park.
+The San Francisco Giants wrap up their three-game series against the Atlanta Braves today at Oracle Park.

-Taking the mound for the Giants will be right-hander Jakob Junis, who enters tonight’s game with a 3.98 ERA, 3.82 FIP, with 80 strikeouts to 20 walks in 92.2 innings pitched.
-His last “start” (John Brebbia opened) was in the Giants’ 2-1 loss to the Milwaukee Brewers in game one of Thursday’s double-header, in which he allowed two runs on three hits with four strikeouts and two walks in six innings.
+Taking the mound for the Giants will be left-hander Carlos Rodón, who enters today’s game with a 2.93 ERA, 2.33 FIP, with 212 strikeouts to 48 walks in 162.2 innings pitched.
+His last start was in the Giants’ 4-2 loss to the Chicago Cubs on Friday, in which he allowed two runs on three hits with 11 strikeouts and a walk in five and a third innings.

-He’ll be facing off against Braves right-hander Kyle Wright, who enters tonight’s game with a 3.23 ERA, 3.69 FIP, with 154 strikeouts to 46 walks in 158.2 innings pitched.
-His last start was in the Braves’ 10-9 win over the Oakland Athletics last Tuesday in which he allowed eight runs on five hits with four strikeouts and three walks in four innings.
+He’ll be facing off against Braves right-hander Charlie Morton, who enters today’s game with a 4.08 ERA, 4.16 FIP, with 180 strikeouts to 54 walks in 152.1 innings pitched.
+His last start was in the Braves’ 6-4 win over the Seattle Mariners on Friday, in which he allowed four runs on six hits with five strikeouts and two walks in six and a third innings.

 Who: San Francisco Giants vs. Atlanta Braves